-For many small businesses, the key to growth and stability is signing that one, game-changing deal with a large client.
+For many small businesses, the key to growth and stability is signing that one, game-changing deal with a substantial client.
 They just have to know where to look for the most lucrative opportunities.
-Unfortunately, business owners tend to completely disregard a massive source of revenue for smaller businesses.
-Believe it or not, the United States federal government must routinely purchase goods and services like everyone else in order to maintain operations.
-If you take the time to learn the process of obtaining government contracts, your small business could easily become a federal supplier.
+Unfortunately, business owners tend to disregard a considerable source of revenue for smaller businesses altogether.
+Believe it or not, the United States federal government must routinely purchase goods and services like everyone else to maintain operations.
+If you take the time to learn the process of obtaining government contracts, your small business could quickly become a federal supplier.

 The average small business owner, however, deliberately avoids government contracts.
 Among the more popular excuses is the same excuse people have for avoiding small business loans: the process is just too tedious and complicated.

 In this guide, we’ll debunk this misconception and explain why the process of pursuing government contracts should not be feared at all.
-Then, we’ll go over how to find government contracts that are up for bid along with how to significantly increase your chances of winning the contract.
+Then, we’ll go over how to find government contracts that are up for bid along with how to increase your chances of winning the contract significantly.

 Simply put, the various benefits of securing government contracts are too advantageous to be overlooked.
 You’d be doing yourself a disservice by not even exploring the kind of bids that are currently available.

-Government contracts are especially practical if your business thrives on partnerships with big businesses and is constantly marketing itself to new customers.
+Government contracts are especially practical if your business thrives on partnerships with big companies and is continually marketing itself to new customers.

 Here are a few of the main reasons to pursue government contracts: